cemkoc/dotfiles-1/README.md

 - [Flow] for static typechecking
 - [Flux] for adjusting your Mac's display color so you can sleep better
 - [Git] for distributed source control management
+- [Gitify] for GitHub Notifications on your menu bar
 - [Google Chrome Canary] for browser debugging on the edge
 - [Homebrew] for managing operating system libraries
 - [Homebrew Cask] for quickly installing Mac apps from the command line